CALCRIM No. 2671. Lawful Performance: Custodial Officer

 (restraining a person/ [or] overcoming a person’s resistance/ [or]

-preventing a person from escaping/ [or] defending himself or herself
+preventing a person from escaping/ [or] defending him- or herself from

 himself or herself.